-When to Stop for a School Bus
+When to stop for a school bus in Louisiana

-However, you are not legally required to stop if you are on a divided highway with lanes separated by a median, neutral ground, or physical divider greater than 9 feet, or a highway with at least two lanes of travel in each direction with an additional center lane that’s designated as a turn lane.
+- you are approaching the school bus head-to-head on a highway with at least two lanes of travel in each direction with an additional center lane that’s designated as a turn lane

 Passing or overtaking a school bus can mean hefty fines, and in some cases, even prison time.
 While penalties vary from state to state, Louisiana imposes some of the most stringent in the country.

-When driving around school busses in Louisiana, drivers must stop at least 30 feet away from a school bus, and cannot proceed until the bus resumes motion or the visual signs are no longer actuated.
+- When driving around school buses in Louisiana, drivers must stop at least 30 feet away from a school bus, and cannot proceed until the bus resumes motion or the visual signs are no longer actuated.

-Additionally, violators may have their driver’s license suspended for 30 days for their first offense, 60 days for their second, and 1 year for their third.
+- Additionally, violators may have their driver’s license suspended for 30 days for their first offense, 60 days for their second, and 1 year for their third.

 Passing or overtaking a school bus in Louisiana can be very serious.
-In addition to hundreds of dollars in fines, violators may also see insurance premiums increase, and their licenses revoked.
+In addition to hundreds of dollars in fines, violators may also see insurance premiums increase, or their licenses revoked.

 If you are facing a ticket for passing or overtaking a school bus, the potential penalties and all the traffic laws can seem overwhelming.
 However, an experienced and qualified attorney can help you navigate the nuances of Louisiana and New Orleans traffic laws, and help ensure that your rights are protected.